-- Placing the left hand on the left thigh, gradually start raising the leg upwards as vertical as possible.
+- Placing the left hand on the left thigh, and gradually start raising the leg upwards, as vertical as possible.

 - Start moving your left hand towards your left foot as you raise it higher.
 Once your hand reaches the toes, hold it there for a few seconds, then bring it down.

 - Repeat it with the other leg by lying on the other side.